daniel-cintra/modular/README.md

 And the repository for the demo app at [https://github.com/daniel-cintra/modular-demo](https://github.com/daniel-cintra/modular-demo).

+## Roadmap

+You can find the Modular Roadmap at [https://docs.ismodular.com/roadmap](https://docs.ismodular.com/roadmap).

 ## Contributing

 Please read and understand the [Contribution Guide](/CONTRIBUTING.md) before creating an issue or pull request.